vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dattatreya-jayanti is celebrated in Tamil land also.
 Dadhivrata-on 12th of Sr. śu.; NS 111; one has to give up

 curds on this day.
-Dadhisankrāntivrata-begin on Uttarāyana-sankrānti and carry
+Dadhisaṅkrāntivrata-begin on Uttarāyana-saṅkrānti and carry

-on at each Saṅkrānti for one year; worship of image of Nārāyana with Laksmi by bathing it with curds, the mantra being either Rg.
+on at each Saṅkrānti for one year; worship of image of Nārāyana with Lakṣmi by bathing it with curds, the mantra being either R̥g.
 I. 22.
 20 or 'om namo Nārāyaṇāya'; VKK

 218,222.
 Damanakapūjāmon 13th of Cai. su. worship of Kāma, as dama